aleph-im/aleph-vm/vm_supervisor/README.md

 The VM Supervisor can be configured using command-line arguments or using environment variables.

-List the available command-lien arguments using:
+List the available command-line arguments using:
 ```shell
 python3 -m vm_supervisor --help
 ```